cdeck3r/3DScanner/docs/homie_devices.md

 ## Centralnode

-Complementary to the device attributes, a camnode device has the following relevant nodes and properties.
+Complementary to the device attributes, a centralnode device has the following relevant nodes and properties.

 Base topic: `scanner/`